-- All ranges can tip. - BURNS or other SERIOUS INJURIES can result.
+- All ranges can tip. - BURNS or other SERIOUS INJURIES can result. - INSTALL and CHECK the ANTI-TIP bracket following the instructions supplied with the bracket.

 To reduce the risk of tipping the range, the range must be secured by a properly installed anti-tip bracket.
 See installation instructions shipped with the bracket for complete details before attempting to install.